Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-researchers
+cost_personnel_other_fr
 </td>

 <td style="text-align:left;">

-character
+numeric
 </td>

 <td style="text-align:left;">

-The names of researchers or individuals involved in the project, listed in a format such as ‘Last Name, First Name’.
+The cost of personnel for other staff members in Swiss Francs (CHF), represented as a numerical value.
 </td>

 </tr>